firewall2142/PopEye/README.md

 # PopEye
-An autonomous balloon popping robotic arm
+## An autonomous balloon popping robotic arm

-Winner of a competition at IITG
+Part and winner of an inter-hostel competition held at IITG

+---

 See `problem_statement.pdf` for the problem statement